An Introduction to Stochastic Calculus and Itô's Lemma

-When working with SDEs, we’re dealing with stochastic processes $X_t$—think of them as random paths that evolve over time.
-Each time you run the process, you get a different trajectory.
-In principle, these processes can run forever ($T=\infty$), making them infinite-dimensional objects.
-For now, we’ll keep things simple with $X_t \in \mathbb{R}$.
-Real-world examples might include Stock prices, population dynamics, or even the pH level of a chemical solution.
+When working with SDEs, we deal with stochastic processes $X_t$, random paths that evolve over time.
+Each run gives a different trajectory.
+In principle, these processes can run forever ($T=\infty$), so they live in an infinite-dimensional space.
+Here I’ll keep the setup simple and take $X_t \in \mathbb{R}$.
+Examples include stock prices, population dynamics, and the pH level of a chemical solution.

-Outline: We’ll start with why $(dW_t)^2 = dt$ (quadratic variation), then build up stochastic integrals and Itô’s Lemma.
-Along the way, we’ll solve some classic SDEs and end with Brownian motion on a circle—showing how geometry and randomness interact.
+We’ll start with why $(dW_t)^2 = dt$ through quadratic variation.
+Then we’ll build stochastic integrals and Itô’s Lemma, solve a few classic SDEs, and end with Brownian motion on a circle to show how geometry enters the picture.

-A note on expectations: I mean the mathematical kind, though let’s see if this post lives up to your other expectations too.
-When we write $\mathbb{E}[X_t]$ or $\mathbb{E}[f(X_t)]$, what are we averaging over?
-We’re averaging over all possible sample paths the stochastic process could take.
+When we write $\mathbb{E}[X_t]$ or $\mathbb{E}[f(X_t)]$, the expectation is over sample paths.
 Imagine running the process many times.
-Each run gives you a different random path.
-The expectation is the average value across all these paths.
-In practice, you can think of simulating 10,000 Brownian motion paths: the expectation is what you’d get by averaging the quantity of interest across all 10,000 runs (see later simulations).
+Each run gives a different random path.
+The expectation is the average value across those runs.
+In practice, you can think of simulating 10,000 Brownian motion paths and averaging the quantity of interest over all 10,000 samples.

 Quadratic Variation